St. Patrick's Day

 • scattering them in a scattering area, such as a designated garden in a cemetery, or

-• scattering them on the property of a consenting owner, on uninhabited public land, or on a waterway
+• disposing of them in any manner on the property of a consenting owner, on uninhabited public land, or on a waterway, so long as the remains are reduced to a particle size of one-eighth (1/8) inch or less.

-A form documenting the disposition of ashes must be filed with the county recorder within ten days of placement or scattering.
+A form documenting the disposition of ashes must be filed with the county recorder within 10 days after disposition.
 (Indiana Code 23-14-31-44.)
-However, no one follows up on this requirement to be sure recording takes place or that the ashes remain where the form says they are.
+However, no one follows up on this requirement.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.